-Anmol Chemicals is a several decades old company.
-It is the pioneer manufacturers of Zinc Chloride, Pharmaceutical Excipients, Fragrance & Flavor chemicals in India.
-It has several manufacturing facilities spread across India.
-The group has toll manufacturers and representatives in UAE, Europe Canada & USA.
+Anmol Chemicals is the pioneer manufacturers of Zinc Chloride, Pharmaceutical Excipients Fragrance & Flavor chemicals in India.
+We offer Halal and Kosher Zinc Chloride made in an ISO9001:2008, ISO22000:2005 (FSSC22000) and cGMP certified facility.
+Our group has several manufacturing facilities spread across the world, supported by toll manufacturers and representatives in UAE, Europe, Africa, USA, China and has several associated manufacturing facilities spread across India.
+All the Information on Physics, Chemistry, Applications, Uses and Technology on Manufacture of Zinc Chloride is in these pages.
 The units have one or more of the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal

 Zinc Chloride Anhydrous Solution BP USP IP ACS AR Analytical Reagent Manufacturers

 ZnCl2 Powder MSDS